What Is Creme Brûlée?

 - 6 egg yolks

-- 1 vanilla bean, split and scraped (or 1 tbsp vanilla extract)
+- 1 vanilla bean split and scraped (or 1 tablespoon vanilla extract)

 - 4 cups heavy cream